Daily Houserule tweets: June 2022

 Another would be Strategy (Criminal, or similar name) for Joker-type villains, to plan out the objectives, schedules, resources, contingencies, etc. of heists, schemes, and the eventual takeover of Gotham.
 GURPS really lacks a proper skill for criminal masterminding.
 (See more on that topic here.)

 Some Strategy variants already exist under other names.
-Strategy (Politics), for example, exists as Politics.
+A hypothetical Strategy (Politics), for example, exists as Politics.

-All such skills would share the same “info skill” mechanics.
+All such skills would share identical “info skill” mechanics.
 Main use: On a success, the GM offers useful suggestions and feedback on plans.
 On a failure, the GM provides no info.
 On a crit fail, the GM lies.

 No real house rule or tip here.
 Just an idea to play with, for readers who want to explore variants of Strategy skill further than I have.